Información en español sobre las bicicletas

 In Monterey County, about 55% of students speak Spanish as their primary language at home, and Hispanic populations in Monterey County cities are as high as 94%.
 Read the figures for 14 Monterey County cities, published in the June 9, 2011 Monterey County Weekly.

 Thanks to the Weekly for this helpful chart, and for providing the image above.
-(Apologies for the copy quality below.
-When the Weekly‘s website was revised, the image above was no longer available as a clickable image that could be enlarged for viewing.)
+When the Weekly‘s website was revised, the image above was no longer available as a clickable image that could be enlarged for viewing, hence the copy below.

 This webpage is arranged in order of these and other resources: